The geometry of the Double Gyroid wire network: Quantum and Classical: --geometry of Harper Hamiltonians on lattices

 \subsubsection{Wannier or Magnetic translation operators}

 In case of magnetic field there is a standard cocycle and representation coming from the $B$--field.
-This was first used by \cite{Harper}.
+This was first used in \cite{Harper}.
 A magnetic field $B$ in mathematical terms is a 2--form on $\R^n$.

 If we assume that the $B$ field is constant then this is nothing but a skew--symmetric bilinear form on $\R^n$.
-Thus giving rise to a cocycle $\alpha$ as above.
+Thus giving rise to a cocycle $\alpha_B$ as above.
 This cocycle can now be restricted to any lattice in $\R^n$.
 Furthermore in this situation, we can choose a magnetic potential $A$.
 This is a 1--form on $\R^n$ such that $dA=B$.
 This form exists, since $dB=0$ and as $\R^n$ is contractible $\bar H^*(\R^n)=0$, i.e.\ the reduced cohomology vanishes, so that every closed form is exact.